htalibart/ppsuite/README.md

 ```
-compotts -f1 examples/1cc8_potts_folder -f2 4ydx_potts_folder -o 1cc8_4ydx_compotts_output/ -oaln -osaln
+ppalign -f1 examples/1cc8_potts_folder -f2 4ydx_potts_folder -o 1cc8_4ydx_ppalign_output/ -oaln -osaln
 ```

-1cc8_4ydx_compotts_output/ now contains :
+1cc8_4ydx_ppalign_output/ now contains :

 * aln.csv : contains the list of aligned positions in the two Potts models
 * aln_original.csv : contains the list of aligned positions of the original alignments (before trimming etc.)
 * aln_sequences.csv : contains the list of aligned positions of the original sequences
-* info.csv : contains information about the alignment made by ComPotts (including similarity score and computing time)
+* info.csv : contains information about the alignment made by PPalign (including similarity score and computing time)
 * aligned_training_sets.fasta (thanks to -oaln option) : a MSA made with the aligned columns of the two train MSAs
-* aligned_sequences.fasta (thanks to -osaln option) : a fasta file with an alignment of the two original sequences derived from the alignment made by ComPotts.
-Since alignment was trimmed and not all positions are aligned by ComPotts, it is not possible to have an alignment of the whole sequences.
+* aligned_sequences.fasta (thanks to -osaln option) : a fasta file with an alignment of the two original sequences derived from the alignment made by PPalign.
+Since alignment was trimmed and not all positions are aligned by PPalign, it is not possible to have an alignment of the whole sequences.
 Ambiguous regions are marked with an X.

 You can visualize the vi parameters of the two Potts models at aligned positions using VizPotts :
 ```
-vizpotts -f examples/1cc8_potts_folder examples/4ydx_potts_folder -aln 1cc8_4ydx_compotts_output/aln.csv
+vizpotts -f examples/1cc8_potts_folder examples/4ydx_potts_folder -aln 1cc8_4ydx_ppalign_output/aln.csv
 ```

 <img src="tests/examples/output_examples/1cc8_4ydx_v.png" width="500">

 ### More detailed presentation of the packages
-ComPotts aligns two Potts models built using MakePotts.
+PPalign aligns two Potts models built using MakePotts.
 Its inputs are two folders which contain the following files :

 * sequence.fasta : the sequence in fasta format
 * original_aln.fasta : the alignment (a priori) derived from the sequence